zdharma-continuum/zinit/docs/NPM-Packages.md

 access and always the latest, and – summing up with 2. and 3. – to, for example, have always the latest `README` downloaded by an additional ice:
 `dl'https://raw.githubusercontent.com/aws/amazon-ecs-cli/master/README.md'` (and
-then to have the `README` converted into a man page by the `remark` command or other via an `atclone''` ice, as the tool doesn't have any official man page).
+then to have the `README` converted into a man page by the `remark` Markdown processor or other via an `atclone''` ice, as the tool doesn't have any official man page).

 ## The `Zsh-Packages` Organization